Moshe Feldenkrais refers to the humility of learning, when he is endorsing the textbook on Functional Integration

 and I think it is an important book for you to read.”

-10 years later Moshe Feldenkrais gave his very own haskama (הסכמה) to a long term scholar of his own, Yochanan Rywerant from the first Tel Aviv training, who has written the first book about Functional Integration and the Feldenkrais Method.
+Ten years later, Moshe Feldenkrais gave his own haskama (הסכמה) to a long-term scholar of his work, Yochanan Rywerant, from the first Tel Aviv training, who had written the first book on Functional Integration and the Feldenkrais Method.

-MF does not write a lengthy foreword.
-This apparently was opposed to his deeper understanding of humility, learning and knowledge.
-He plainly writes exactly how he explained it in the lecture.
+Moshe Feldenkrais does not write a lengthy foreword.
+This appears to be consistent with his deeper understanding of humility, learning, and knowledge.
+He writes plainly, exactly as he described in the lecture.

-Extract from the lecture where Dr Feldenkrais speak about humility and his ancestor Pinchas from Koretz.
+Extract from a lecture in which Moshe Feldenkrais speaks about humility and his ancestor Pinchas of Koretz.

-In the early 2000, Helen Workman, a teacher in Canada, sent me the clip from the lecture and asked me to use it to explain its meaning and relevance to the foreword of the book The Feldenkrias Method, Teaching by Handling.
+In the early 2000s, Helen Workman, a teacher in Canada, sent me a clip from the lecture and asked me to use it to clarify its meaning and relevance in relation to the foreword of the book The Feldenkrais Method: Teaching by Handling.

-She told me she was concerned because Y.R.'s book was not regularly introduced to students of the Feldenkrais Method in North America.
-Being familiar with my contributions to Feldyforum, a discussion forum for Feldenkrais teachers, she thought I might have some thoughts to contribute on this matter.
+She told me she was concerned that Y.R.’s book was not routinely introduced to students of the Feldenkrais Method in North America.
+In a North American context, where lengthy forewords are customary, the brevity of Moshe Feldenkrais’ foreword was often read as nonchalance rather than as a deliberate form of endorsement.
+Being familiar with my contributions to Feldyforum, a discussion forum for Feldenkrais teachers, she thought I might have some relevant reflections to offer on this matter.

 The book in front of you